FlandereKua/Node-Based-Adventure/Guide/Stat Threshold.md

 ---

 ## Tier 9: Ascendance
-*Represents beings who are becoming one with a concept.
-They are less characters and more walking forces of nature, on the verge of true godhood.*
+*Represents beings who are becoming one with a concept.*
 - **Primary Attribute(s)**: 100+
 - **Secondary Attributes**: 50+
 - **Health Points (HP)**: 870-1,440+